 Platforms: Windows, PS4, iOS, Android

-When it comes to Japanese game development, the nation is known to produce some of the greatest visual novel games of all time.
+When it comes to Japanese game development, the nation is known to produce some of the finest visual novel games of all time.

-Among these is Steins;Gate, a story-driven sci-fi adventure game that’s gone on to receive its own manga and anime adaptations.
+Among these is Steins;Gate, a narrative-driven sci-fi adventure game that’s gone on to receive its own manga and anime adaptations.

 Set in Tokyo’s Akihabara district, it centers on Okabe Rintarou, an eccentric scientist who stumbles upon a method for time travel using a microwave.